aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### CredentialsFile
-Pathname of a file containing credentials.

-NATS credentials files contain a user JWT token and an NKey private seed, used together for secure client authentication and authorization.
+Specifies the location of a credentials file containing a user JWT token and NKey private seed for secure authentication, used to authenticate and authorize client connections to the NATS server.

 **Type**: String